The Death of a Teenage Quarterback

 Kelly sits on a chair, unable to talk for 30 minutes, sobbing so hard that her friends quickly decide she is in no condition to fly home.
 She needs to be driven to her son immediately.

-Meet the College Basketball Coach with Dozens of Handshakes and Unlimited Swag

-Top 5 Athletes in the Class of 2017
+Ranking the Top 5 Contenders to Watch Out for in 2017

 In a private room at Morristown Memorial, Tom wraps his arms around his son.
 Evan is on a gurney with a tube in his mouth and a brace around his neck.
 The time of death was around 9:30 p.m., two-and-a-half hours after kickoff.
 The medical staff believes he suffered some sort of fatal brain injury.